 CPSA’s role in Alberta’s healthcare system

-CPSA is the regulator for physicians in Alberta.
-Much like it is a provincial registry’s role to make sure anyone with a driver’s licence is safe to be on the road, we issue practice permits to physicians, ensuring Alberta’s physicians are qualified to provide the best care possible to their patients.
+CPSA is the regulator for physicians and physician assistants in Alberta.
+Much like it is a provincial registry’s role to make sure anyone with a driver’s licence is safe to be on the road, we issue practice permits to physicians and physician assistants, ensuring they are qualified to provide the best care possible to their patients.

 CPSA has been around for over 100 years and through the many changes that come with time, our priority has remained the same: to protect Albertans by guiding the medical profession.

 Whether you currently receive or are curious about receiving care from your doctor virtually, you may have questions.All FAQs

 How do I find out what will happen with my personal health information?

 If you’re using an online service or app, take the time to read and understand the privacy

 policy.
 Typically, you will be asked if you agree to the terms and conditions of the policy